casualcore/casual-quarkus/graceful-shutdown.md

 [//]: # (-*- coding: utf-8-unix -*-)

-# Casual Quarkus Extension: Graceful Shutdown Architecture
+# Casual Quarkus Extension: Graceful Shutdown

 This document details how the Casual Quarkus JCA extension orchestrates a transactionally safe graceful shutdown when an application receives a SIGTERM signal.